 3# Simple sugars found in food can bind to lectins and diminish their toxic effect.
 So even if there is a small amount of lectin left after cooking, it’s unlikely that it will have a detrimental effect given the presence of simple carbs in legumes that can bind to the proteins.

-4# In fact almost every plant we eat contains small amounts of toxins, because some of them are the part of their natural defense system.
-In most cases these low levels of toxins don’t harm us, and they even may provide health benefits.
+4# In fact almost every plant we eat contains small amounts of toxins because some of them are the part of their natural defence system.
+In most cases, these low levels of toxins don’t harm us, and they even may provide health benefits.
 They can break down the membranes of cancer cells (reducing colon, prostate, and other cancers), fungi, bacteria and viruses.
-To give you an example, the compounds that we call “antioxidants” like polyphenols found in blueberries and dark chocolate are actually “pro-oxidants” which cause mild oxidative stress and thus upregulate our body’s natural defense systems.
+To give you an example, the compounds that we call “antioxidants” like polyphenols found in blueberries and dark chocolate are actually “pro-oxidants” which cause mild oxidative stress and thus upregulate our body’s natural defence systems.

 5# To conclude, if lectins are such a problem then you have to cut out a lot more than legumes from your diet.
 Lectins are present in over 50 fruits, vegetables, and spices.
 To name a few, you will find them in carrots, melon, grapes, cherries, raspberries, blackberries, garlic or mushrooms.